celigo/integrator-api-docs/readme.md

 1. **SmartConnectors**.
 These are fully managed, pre-built integration apps listed in the [integrator.io marketplace](https://integrator.io/marketplace) that can be installed by any other integrtaor.io user.
 These integration apps typically include an installer, uninstaller, licensing controls, settings pages, and receive on-going enhancements in functionality.

 2. **Embedded Integrations**.
 These are fully managed integrations where integrator.io remains completely invisible to the end user.
-These integrations will typically be enabled and/or configured from within an external application, and the external application will use the integrator.io API to dynamically deploy and customize integration functionality.
+These integrations are typically enabled and/or configured by actions performed within an external application's UI, and then that external application's backend uses the integrator.io API to dynamically deploy and customize integration functionality.

-3. **Hooks**.  integrator.io is all about creating and running flows.
-A flow is always composed of one or more exports that feed into one or more imports.
-Exports are responsible for pulling data out of one or more applications, and imports are responsible for mapping and inserting data into one or more applications.
-Hooks are custom code that can be injected at well defined points in a flow for the purpose of customizing the behavior of the flow beyond what is possible in the integrator.io UI.
+3. **Hooks**.  integrator.io is all about creating and running data flows.
+A data flow is composed of one or more exports and one or more imports.
+Exports are responsible for pulling data out of an application, and imports are responsible for mapping and inserting data into an application.
+Hooks are well defined points in the flow where custom code can be run for the purpose of customizing the behavior of the flow beyond what is possible in the integrator.io UI.
 See [here](https://github.com/celigo/integrator-extension#hooks) for more info.

 4. **Wrappers**.
-If you need to connect with an application that is not natively supported by integrator.io then you can build a Wrapper.
+These can be used to connect with an application that is not natively supported by integrator.io.
 See [here](https://github.com/celigo/integrator-extension#wrappers) for more info.

 Enjoy, and happy integrating!